Dungscape

 Hello from Bristol, UK, where I try to make sense of things by painting and drawing.
 Click here for more about me and my art practice.

 I hope that Dungscape brings you a moment to stop and marvel at the ecosystem that functions around a healthy dungpat.
-Free from the chemical pesticides (eg avermectins) and inorganic fertilisers that are characteristic of contemporary intensive farming practice, Knepp and other wilded landscapes support native breed cattle, providing fertile ground for keystone species (eg dung beetles), and a rich assortment of interdependent creatures.
+Free from the chemical pesticides (eg avermectins) and inorganic fertilisers that are characteristic of contemporary intensive farming practice, Knepp and other wilded landscapes graze native breed cattle, providing fertile ground for keystone species (eg dung beetles), and a rich assortment of interdependent creatures.
 These have evolved to work together to naturally manage harmful parasites, and to precipitate the absorption of dung back into the soil.

 Acknowledgements (in progress)